carlhelin/major-project/README.md

 # Major Project - Entity Matching with LLM

 This project is researching different solutions for Entity Matching, where the purpose is to match different entities that refer to the same real-world data.
 Three different systems have been tested and evaluated.
-One benchmark dataset called Magellan has been utilized for both training and performance measures.
+One benchmark dataset called Magellan has been utilised for both training and performance measures.

 ## Requirements

 - Python 3.8 or higher
-- pip for package installation
 - Llama3 model downloaded from Ollama
 - API key from Google to run Gemini
 - DistilBERT installed from HuggingFace